vbenjs/vue-vben-admin/docs/src/en/guide/essentials/route.md

 - Default: `''`

 Used to configure the currently active menu.
 Sometimes the page is not displayed in the menu, and this is used to activate the parent menu.

+### breadcrumbUseActivePath

+- Type: `boolean`
+- Default: `false`

+When set to `true`, the breadcrumb supplements the current route matches with the route hierarchy resolved from `activePath`.
+This is useful for detail pages and other routes that are not nested under the target menu route but still need to display the complete breadcrumb hierarchy.

 ### affixTab